Home

 Game time isn't the only time for an outdoor TV.
 Can you imagine watching a movie from the hot tub?
 Maybe watching "Shark Week" from the pool?
 Or maybe just watching you favorite show while relaxing on the deck.
 No need to move a TV in or out.
 Just turn it on, and enjoy!

 The enemies of an outdoor television - or any electronic equipment - are rain, humidity, heat, cold, and bugs.
 And stuff like tornadoes, lava flows, earthquakes... but I'm talking in less dramatic terms here.
 So for a television to hold up outside, it must be able to counteract those things.
 The most obvious problem is water.
 Outdoor TVs are not waterproof, but they are water resistant.
 Waterproof means it can safely be immersed under water.
 Bad idea!
 But falling rain and humidity should not cause any problems.
 All televisions produce some heat, and that heat needs to be able to escape.
 So there has to be a place for warm air to leave the cabinet.
 Hence the reason you don't put the TV in the pool.
 The doors and windows of your home are not waterproof either.
 If they were, floods wouldn't be a real problem - just close the doors and windows!
 So it's best to cover your television when it's not in use.
-These outdoor televisions are made for permanant installation outside in the elements, but that doesn't mean you can't prolong its life by covering it up when you aren't using it.
+These outdoor televisions are made for permanent installation outside in the elements, but that doesn't mean you can't prolong its life by covering it up when you aren't using it.

 Weatherproof TV's are made very differently from regular indoor TV's.
 The cabinets are designed to allow heat to escape without allowing water, dust, and critters in.
 But that's not the only difference.
 The wiring, connections, and interior components are either made of a special material or have a special coating applied that protects them from the small amount of dust and humidity that may work its way inside.
 They are also designed to be unaffected by wide ranges of heat and cold.
 But there is more still.
 If you take your regular TV outside on a sunny day, you won't be able to see the images on the screen very well - if at all.
 Outdoor televisions are made to have a much, much brighter image with much higher contrast than indoor televisions.
 With this technology, a nice HDTV with a flat panel LCD screen looks as good in the sun as your other TV does in your living room.
 Marine speakers - like those found on boats - provide quality sound.
-Most screens are made of tempered glass with an anti-glare, anti-reflectice coating applied.
+Most screens are made of tempered glass with an anti-glare, anti-reflective coating applied.

 Available Options

 Some of the higher end models automatically adjust the brightness and contrast, based on the ambient light, so that the picture is always optimized.
 A water resistant remote is nearly a necessity.
 Where will your beautiful new outdoor TV gets its signal?
 You mean you don't have a TV cable outlet wired up on your patio across your backyard?
 No worries.
 Wireless transmitters make an easy chore of getting the signal from your house to your outdoor TV.
-Just connect one end (the transmitter) to the cable or satelite box in your house, and the other end (the receiver) to your TV.
+Just connect one end (the transmitter) to the cable or satellite box in your house, and the other end (the receiver) to your TV.
 Now you've got a signal.
 What about power?
-Well, if getting permanant power is an issue, you can buy a power inverter that will allow your 120 volt TV to operate off of a 12 volt battery.
+Well, if getting permanent power is an issue, you can buy a power inverter that will allow your 120 volt TV to operate off of a 12 volt battery.
 That may not be the best long term solution for a permanently mounted TV, but can you say tailgating?

 From 27" to 65", outdoor TVs keep the fun outside, no matter what's on television!